TieDyeAstronomer/avspec/dos/background subtraction.md

 Your goal is to measure the light coming from the background sky, then subtract that light from the spectrum, without accidentally introducing false features.

 - Avoid [overfitting](../donts/overfitting.md) any features in the background.
-- Avoid including light from the target spectrum in the background sample.
+- Don't include any light from the target spectrum in your background sample.
-- Avoid including contaminating background stars in the background sample. (*slitless only*)
+- Don't include any other stars or spectra in your background sample.

 ### BASS